 - Vinyl chloride: which can form when TCE and PCE are broken down

-New Laws Regarding Camp Lejeune Water Contamination Claims
+New Laws Regarding Camp Lejeune Water VA Disability Claims

 It has taken the Veterans Administration a long time to recognize illnesses from contaminated water at Camp Lejeune.
 For decades, the VA denied Camp Lejeune water contamination claims and sick veterans were left with nothing.
 The laws have changed and now many perviously denied veterans are eligible.